-All education apps will work on an iPhone.
+All education apps will work on an Iphone.

-Right to Independent Purchase of IPad and Technical Kit: Any Student who desires to independently purchase their iPad or technical kit from a source other than the School has the right to do so.
-A Student who chooses to do this should notify the School prior to signing the enrollment agreement.
+Right to Independent Purchase of IPad, Textbooks and Technical Kit: Any student who desires to independently purchase their textbook or technical kit from a vendor other than Paul Mitchell The School has the right to do so.
+A student who chooses to do this should notify the school during contracting.